Bone Marrow Transplantation

 During apheresis, your doctor draws blood from a vein and circulates it through a machine.
 This machine separates stem cells from your blood to collect and freeze for future use in the bone marrow transplant.
 The remaining blood returns to your body.

 Collecting Stem Cells for Allogeneic Transplant

-Your doctor gathers the stem cells for the bone marrow transplant from a donor.
+Your doctor gathers the stem cells from a donor for the bone marrow transplant.

-Based on your condition, your transplant team decides whether they will take the stem cells from your donor’s blood or bone marrow.
+Your transplant team decides whether to take the stem cells from your donor’s blood or bone marrow based on your condition.

-Also, there is another type of allogeneic transplant that uses stem cells from the blood of umbilical cords (cord blood transplant).
+Also, another type of allogeneic transplant uses stem cells from the blood of umbilical cords (cord blood transplant).
 Mothers can donate their umbilical cords after giving birth.
 Thus, doctors can freeze and store the blood from these cords for a bone marrow transplant.

 The Conditioning Process

 After completing your tests and procedures, the conditioning process begins.